background

 In reality, the DPO of companies tends to gradually increase as the company gains more credibility with its suppliers, grows in scale, and builds closer relationships with its suppliers.

-3. Accounts Payable Projection Example with DPO Ratio
+3. Accounts Payable Projection Example (DPO Ratio)

 Using the 110 DPO assumption, the formula for projecting accounts payable is DPO divided by 365 days and then multiplied by COGS.